SenseNet/sncom-resources/_docs/cors.md

 ```

 ## Preflight request
-If the client-side JavaScript code tries to make a cross-domain AJAX request with any http method *other than GET* or *POST* (e.g. DELETE or PATCH), a *preflight request* is made to the server using the OPTIONS method to check whether it is allowed to send a CORS request for that particular resource.
+If the client-side JavaScript code tries to make a cross-domain AJAX request with any http method *other than GET* or *POST* (e.g. DELETE or PATCH) or a non-simple POST request ([_See **Simple Requests**_](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)), a *preflight request* is made to the server using the OPTIONS method to check whether it is allowed to send a CORS request for that particular resource.

 ## Authentication
 Of course cross-domain requests are still need to be authenticated.
 CSRF attacks are designed to make cross-domain calls in the name of a user who is already logged in to the targeted site (e.g. on a different browser tab).
 Otherwise the whole mechanism described above does not apply because the malicious request will not even reach the point when it would make some damage.